kumaramit-msft/Build2025-LAB347/LabInstructions/Exercise-4.md

 ![Log stream and app view to verify agent interaction with app](./images/Exercise-4-logstream.png)

 > **NOTE**
-> If you are getting the response "No response from agent" when using the app, your agent is likely being throttled by the AI Agent Service.
+> If you are getting the response "No response from AI Agent" when using the app, your agent is likely being throttled by the AI Agent Service.
 Wait a couple minutes and try again or update the throttling in the AI Foundry portal by following these steps:
 >
 > 1. Go to your **Azure AI Project** resource in the Azure portal.
 > 2. Select **Launch studio**.